-This was a morning, that I was pumped and excited for, I work up stupid early so that I could emerge for breakfast and grab some amazing, red sky in morning, photos of the island as the sun peaked over the horizon.
+This morning, I was pumped and excited, I work up stupid early so that I could emerge for breakfast and grab some amazing, red sky in morning, photos of the island as the sun peaked over the horizon.

-As I returned to the terminal, I negotiated taking a safari type truck tour of the Island.
-It was beautiful, although it was mainly a lot of what like was like on the island, and “This is where X used to be”.
-One of the memorable moments was when we were approaching the wall with the mural of the islands history, one van going in the other direction got caught on our truck and we were wedged for a while as the only place for the other van to go was over the cliff.
+As I returned to the terminal, I negotiated to take a safari type truck tour of the Island.
+It was beautiful, although it was mainly a lot of what life was like on the island, and “This is where X used to be”.
+One of the memorable moments was when we were approaching the wall with the mural of the island’s history, one van going in the other direction got caught on our truck and we were wedged for a while as the only place for the other van to go was over the cliff.

-One attraction that is still around on the island is on the far end of the island where there was an amazing rum distillery and a huge and popular beach.
+One attraction that is still around on the island is on the far end of the island where there were an amazing rum distillery and a huge and popular beach.

 After the tour, I was exhausted and went back to the ship and found a sun chair on Deck 18.

 I departed the Enterprise starving, and in pain a bit from the ridiculous amount of walking in Belfast.
 I went down the stairs to the tram station and the Google Transit app said there were no more trains but there was a dot-matrix display showing next tram in 7 minutes with a group of at least fifteen people waiting for the tram.
 Then a local said to the group no more trams tonight and the screen was for the next station down the line.

 A vocal man with an American accent convinced the group of people that the local was wrong.
 I looked at the sign and noticed it said “Busáras” and the blank one said “Connolly”.
 Since I can also read perfect Gaelic, I recognized that Busáras means Bus Station and Connolly was the name of the train station.
 I decided the local was right and since I didn’t know where the Bus Station stop was, I just followed the track, and it was not even a block away.